Wednesday 21 May 1941

 |Reconnaissance photo of battleship Bismarck, taken by an RAF plane as she approaches Norway on 21 May 1941.|

 US/German Relations: U-69 (Kptlt.
-Jost Metzler), on its third patrol and operating about 750 miles west of Freetown, Sierra Leone, spots 4999 ton US freighter Robin Moore travelling independently.
+Jost Metzler), on its third patrol and operating about 750 miles west of Freetown, Sierra Leone, spots 4999 ton US freighter Robin Moore traveling independently.
 The Robin Moore flies the flag of a neutral country, and normal U-boat practice is to leave US vessels alone.
-However, the Robin Moore is carrying cargo from New York City to Mozambique via South Africa which includes items that can be interpreted as military cargo, including shotgun shells and .22 caliber rifles.
-However the bulk of its crew is 450 autos and trucks - which also can be characterized as war equipment under some interpretations.
+However, Robin Moore is carrying cargo from New York City to Mozambique via South Africa which includes items that can be interpreted as military cargo, including shotgun shells and .22 caliber rifles.
+The bulk of its crew is 450 autos and trucks - which also can be characterized as war equipment under some interpretations.

 Metzler stops the Robin Moore and orders the passengers and crew to disembark, so they take to lifeboats.
 Someone on the U-boat tells the mate of the Robin Moore that Metzler simply decided to "let us have it."
 U-69 then sinks the Robin Moore using a torpedo and the deck gun.
-Metzler then gives the survivors some tins of black bread and butter, states that the ship was sunk for carrying war contraband, and leaves the scene and the 37 survivors are left adrift, but all eventually are saved by two different freighters.
+Metzler then gives the survivors some tins of black bread and butter, states that the ship was sunk for carrying war contraband and leaves the scene and the 37 survivors are left adrift, but all eventually are saved by two different freighters.
 Their survival somewhat mitigates the impact on public opinion.